-The Broadcasting Standards Authority has made changes to classification labels and time-brands to make it easier for parents and guardians to decide what's appropriate viewing and when.
+The Broadcasting Standards Authority has made changes to classification labels and time-bands to make it easier for parents and guardians to decide what's appropriate viewing and when.

-You can find all about this change and the new classifications on the BSA's New Classification website.
+You can find out all about this change, the new classifications and advisory symbols on BSA's safe viewing website.

 You can check the classifications for shows and movies on the Freeview TV Guide online or on your TV to see if they're suitable for your kiddos.

-Parental Control (sometimes called Child Locks or Parental Locks) can be another easy way to safeguard your little ones from inappropriate content.
+Parental Controls (sometimes called Child Locks or Parental Locks) can be another easy way to safeguard your little ones from inappropriate content.

-Parental Control is a feature on most TVs, set-top boxes and PVRs.
+Parental Control is a feature on most TVs, set-top boxes and PVRs approved by Freeview.
 It lets you block programmes of certain ratings so they're not shown on your TV unless the correct passcode is entered.

 The Freeview TV Guide and programme data will be updated in June 2021 to use new classifications and advisory symbols.